 - Apply CHG soap directly on skin from neck down (avoid mouth, eyes, and genitals).
 Pay special attention to underarms, under skin folds and groin area.

-- We recommend using a mesh bath “poof” or your hands to apply.
-A washcloth absorbs the solution decreasing the desired effect, and a sponge, unless brand new, can carry more germs.
+- We recommend using a mesh bath poof or your hands to apply.
+A washcloth absorbs the solution decreasing the desired effect, and a sponge, unless brand new, may carry more germs.

 - Let the CHG soap stand on the skin for five minutes before rinsing.